 Depending on the one doing the butchering, the way to kill the rabbit is a personal preference.
 Snapping the neck, slitting the throat or knocking the rabbit in the head are the most common methods used.
 Remember to plan your butcher date ahead of time so you will be able to withhold feed for about 24 hours before butcher time; this saves a lot more mess when butchering.

 The tools you will need for butchering are a sharp skinning knife, a refuse bucket, a bucket or barrel of cold ice water, small pair of dikes, and plastic zipper bags.
-After the rabbit is dead, it is most common to hang the deceased rabbit by the hind legs on a post or suspended in air by some manner.
-At this point some butchers will spray the rabbit’s fur with water to discourage loose hair from flying around the meat when skinned.
+After the rabbit is dead, it is most common to hang the deceased rabbit by the hind legs on a post or suspended in air in some manner.
+At this point, some butchers will spray the rabbit’s fur with water to discourage loose hair from flying around the meat when skinned.
 Next, they split the skin at the back legs below the hocks cutting around the tail and simply peeling the fur right off the body.
 At this point take the dikes and cut the bone of front legs off.

 Now, its time to gut or clean the rabbit; you’ll need to cut from near the anus towards the chest of the rabbit.
 Try hard not nick or cut the bladder, intestines or other organs so as not to contaminate your meat.
 Once the body cavity is open remove the entrails, split the chest and remove the heart, lungs, and trachea.
 Last step is to split the pelvic area and remove rectum.